xmit-co/xmit.dev/posts/origin.md

 And to make sure wires don't get crossed, the entire admin console is fully reactive.

-## Pick your own workflow: upload vs launch with unbounded subdomains

-Some use cases prefer launching upon upload, others to promote after internal previews.
-Any individual or tool might launch public previews on subdomains.
-It should be your workflows over a flexible model.

 ## Uploads: only what's changed

 `xmit` is smart enough to only upload files that have changed.
 It's open source (0BSD license), so you can inspect the